 MediterrAsian restaurant guide

-In recent years MediterrAsian restaurants have been springing up all over the world.
-Here's a selection of the best.
+In recent years MediterrAsian restaurants (which serve both Mediterranean and Asian dishes and/or MediterrAsian fusion dishes) have been springing up all over the world.
+Here's a selection of the best:

-Star chef Adrian Zarzo and Sunny Devens join culinary forces and dish up MediterrAsian cuisine at their trendy restaurant Valenzia.
+Star chef Adrian Zarzo and Sunny Devens join culinary forces and dish up MediterrAsian cuisine at their restaurant Valenzia (sister restaurant of the Michelin starred Zarzo).
 Named after Adrian’s Spanish origin, where “gastro tapas” are served, they combine top quality Spanish ingredients with subtle Asian flavors to offer small dishes in MediterrAsian style.
-The menu features many Spanish tapas favorites including escalivada and patatas bravas, but also Asian bites such as sushi and dim sum, as well as some fusion food, plus many other moutwatering dishes from pizza to tabbouleh.
+The menu features many Spanish tapas favorites including escalivada and patatas bravas, but also Asian bites such as sushi and dim sum, as well as some fusion food, plus many other mouthwatering dishes from pizza to tabbouleh.

 Panda Restaurant in Spain ventures beyond the usual fare to offer a menu with a delicious MediterrAsian twist: Asian street food with Mediterranean touches.
 Appetizing dishes are prepared with healthy Asian ingredients and culinary techniques together with equally healthy ingredients of Mediterranean cuisine like olive oil.
 This fusion results in the restaurant’s specialties which take your taste buds on a trip through Asia with some Mediterranean ingredients along for the ride, with options ranging from baos (Chinese steamed buns stuffed with meat or vegetables) to curries, and sushi to stir-fries.
 You can customize wok dishes by choosing the main ingredient - meat, chicken, seafood, vegetables – and combining it with with base that you want – such as pad Thai, fried rice or udon noodles.